ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: Evaluating the benchmarks against the dataset

+First, MT5 (oracle) outperforms GPT2 (oracle) on METEOR.
+Specifically, MT5 (oracle) is 0.56\% and 1.03\% superior on BLEU1 and BLEU4 but 0.93\% inferior on ROUGE1.
 It shows that although GPT2 can generate relevant tokens, the generation of MT5 is more precise.
 Second, we explore the joint learning performance, where the prediction of \acs{NLU} and \acs{DPL} is used as the input of \acs{NLG}.
-We found that MT5 is inferior to GPT2 as METEOR, BLEU1, BLEU4 and ROUGE1 drop by 3.43\%, 2.65\%, 0.52\% and 2.69\%.
+We find that MT5 is inferior to GPT2 as METEOR, BLEU1, BLEU4 and ROUGE1 drop by 3.43\%, 2.65\%, 0.52\% and 2.69\%.
 It is because that the predictive quality of upstream tasks have more influence on MT5 than GPT2.
 Third, we conduct an ablation study for MT5 (oracle).
-We found that pseudo labeling, natural perturbation, historical utterances, and external knowledge are still helpful.
-Historical utterances (-1.14\%) is the most influential, followed by pseudo labeling (-1.04\%), natural perturbation (-0.33\%) and external knowledge (-0.05\%).
+We find that pseudo labeling, natural perturbation, historical utterances, and external knowledge are still helpful.
+Natural perturbation ($-3.16\%$) is the most influential, followed by historical utterances ($-1.50\%$), pseudo labeling ($-0.95\%$), and external knowledge ($-0.05\%$). \ac{CL} improves MT5 (oracle) the most on BLUE1 (+0.99\%), followed by ROUGE1 (0.48\%), METEOR (+0.29\%) and BLEU4 (0.09\%).
+Unlike the \ac{NLU} and \ac{DPL} tasks, the gains of \ac{CL} for the \ac{NLG} task are limited.

 Table~\ref{tab:nlg_human_evaluation} shows the human evaluation on the \ac{NLG} task.
 We did not consider the joint-learned GPT2 and MT5, as they contain the accumulated error from the upstream tasks, which will influence the evaluation of \ac{NLG}.
 First, MT5 (oracle) performs better than GPT2 (oracle) on Fluency and Specialty.
 This indicates that MT5 can generate more fluent responses that provide more accurate medical knowledge compared with GPT2.
 This is consistent with the results of automatic evaluation.
 Second, the Fluency score is higher than Specialty for both GPT2 and MT5.
 This is because Specialty is more difficult, as generating responses with massive and accurate expertise is more challenging.
-Third, the average pairwise Cohen's kappa coefficient is larger than 0.6 for all metrics, which indicates a good annotator agreement.
+Third, the average pairwise Cohen's kappa coefficient is larger than 0.6 for all metrics, which indicates a good annotation agreement.